HECO: Fully Homomorphic Encryption Compiler: Background

 \subsection{FHE Schemes}

-We briefly describe the \acs{bfv} scheme~\cite{brakerski2012fully,fan2012somewhat}, focusing on aspects relevant to FHE application development and referring to the original papers for further details.
+We briefly describe the \acs{bfv} scheme~\cite{brakerski2012fully,fan2012somewhat} as a representative of the largest family of FHE schemes.
+We focus on aspects relevant to FHE application development and refer to the original papers for further details.
 Since most modern FHE schemes follow a similar pattern, the descriptions also mostly apply to the \acs{bgv} and \acs{ckks} schemes~\cite{Brakerski2011b, cheon2017homomorphic}.

 In BFV, plaintexts are polynomials of degree $n$ (usually $n>2^{12}$) with coefficients modulo $q$ (usually $q > 2^{60}$).
-Encryption introduces a small amount of \emph{noise} into the ciphertext.
-This is initially small enough to be rounded away during decryption, but grows during homomorphic operations.
-If left unmanaged, the noise will eventually corrupt the ciphertext, leading to failed decryptions.

-BFV supports additions and multiplications over ciphertexts, with additions increasing noise only negligibly, while multiplications significantly increase the noise.

-This limits computations to a (parameter-dependent) number of consecutive multiplications (multiplicative \emph{depth}) before decryption fails.
+Encryption introduces \emph{noise} into the ciphertext, which is initially small enough to be rounded away during decryption but accumulates during homomorphic operations.
+As basic operations, BFV supports additions and multiplications over ciphertexts.
+Additions increase the noise negligibly, but multiplications affect it significantly.
+Managing noise is crucial to prevent ciphertext corruption, which manifests as a failing decryption.
+The noise limits computations to a (parameter-dependent) number of consecutive multiplications (multiplicative \emph{depth}) before decryption fails.
+While \emph{boostrapping} can reduce the noise homomorphically, it introduces significant overheads and must therefore be eliminated or minimized to achieve practical FHE solutions.

 Using the \acf{crt}, it is possible to \emph{encode} a vector of $n$ integers into a single polynomial, with addition and multiplication acting slot-wise (SIMD).
-Since the polynomial degree $n$ is usually $2^{13}-2^{16}$ in order to ensure security, this can significantly reduce ciphertext expansion and computation cost.
-This creates a significant opportunity for optimizing programs to fully exploit these large vectors.
-BFV also supports rotation operations over such \emph{batched} ciphertexts, which rotate the elements inside the vector cyclically.
-Finally, BFV includes a variety of noise-management (or \emph{ciphertext maintenance}) operations which do not change the encrypted message but can reduce noise growth during computations.
+Since the polynomial of degree $n$ is usually between $2^{13}$ and $2^{16}$ for security, it can significantly reduce ciphertext expansion and computation cost.
+BFV also supports rotation operations over such \emph{batched} ciphertexts, which cyclically rotate the vector's elements.
+Finally, BFV includes a variety of noise-management (or \emph{ciphertext maintenance}) operations, which do not change the encrypted message but can reduce noise growth during computations.